JotaStratego/JotaStratego/README.md

-- 👋 Hi, I’m @JotaStratego
+- 👋 Hi, I’m @JotaStratego.
+My real name is Javier Álvarez Villa.
+Actually i'm working as nurse in Hospital de la Santa Creu and Sant Pau in Barcelona.
 - 👀 I’m interested in chess and programming
 - 🌱 I’m currently learning Python and C. I'm student from 42 Barcelona.
 - 💞️ I’m learning about the programming's world.